 Animal Trapping and Pest Removal

-Exclusion and Repair
+Exclusion and Remediation

 Squirrel Removal in Salt Lake City

-Squirrels chew through shingles, siding and screens to get into your home.
-They will hurry down chimneys, up spouting and across gutters.
-Once indoors, squirrels will gather insulation, drywall and other items to make a cozy den.
+Squirrels chew through shingles, siding, and screens to get into your home.
+They will hurry down chimneys, up spouting, and across gutters.
+Once indoors, squirrels will gather insulation, drywall, and other items to make a cozy den.
 Some squirrels may build nests in places that can create a fire hazard, like ducts and chimneys.

 Other ways squirrels become nuisance wildlife include: